aidecentralized/decai-fe/on_device_training/web/README.md

 numpy
 pandas
 tqdm

 Setup Instructions
-1. Clone the Repository and Navigate to the Project Directory cd on-device-training-classification-model/on_device_training/web/web-bundler
+1. Clone the Repository and Navigate to the Project Directory cd on-device-training-classification-model/on_device_training

 2. Install Node.js Dependencies

-3. Install Python Dependencies

-pip install medmnist numpy pandas tqdm
+3. Install Python Dependencies pip install medmnist numpy pandas tqdm

 4. Prepare the Dataset
-Download the BloodMNIST dataset using the following command: python -m medmnist download --flag=bloodmnist --size=28
+Download the BloodMNIST dataset using the following command:

+% pip install medmnist
+% python
+>>> from medmnist import BloodMNIST
+>>> dataset = BloodMINST(split="test", download=True, size=28)

+* keep a note of the file path of the downloaded file, for example:
+/Users/ayanshsingh/.medmnist/bloodmnist.npz

-Convert the dataset to JSON format by running the conversion script: python convert_bloodmnist_to_json.py --data_flag=bloodmnist --output_dir=public/data
+Convert the dataset to JSON format by running the conversion script: python conversion.py --npz_path (Your npz path)

 5. Start the Development Server npm start